Fast Exact Matrix Completion: A Unified Optimization Framework for Matrix Completion: Abstract

 \section{Abstract}

-We consider the problem of matrix completion of rank $k$ on an $n\times m$ matrix.
-We show that both the general case and the case with side information can be formulated as a combinatorical problem of selecting $k$ vectors from $p$ column features.
-We demonstrate that it is equivalent to a separable optimization problem that is amenable to stochastic gradient descent.
-We design fastImpute, based on projected stochastic gradient descent, to enable efficient scaling of the algorithm of sizes of $10^5 \times 10^5$.
+We formulate the problem of matrix completion with and without side information as a non-convex optimization problem.
+We design fastImpute based on non-convex gradient descent and show it converges to a global minimum that is guaranteed to recover closely the underlying matrix while it scales to matrices of sizes beyond $10^5 \times 10^5$.
 We report experiments on both synthetic and real-world datasets that show fastImpute is competitive in both the accuracy of the matrix recovered and the time needed across all cases.
-Furthermore, when a high number of entries are missing, fastImpute is over $75\%$ lower in MAPE and $10$x faster than current state-of-the-art matrix completion methods in both the case with side information and without.
+Furthermore, when a high number of entries are missing, fastImpute is over $75\%$ lower in MAPE and $15$ times faster than current state-of-the-art matrix completion methods in both the case with side information and without.